villacu/MoMentS/README.md

-# moments
+# MoMentS
-This repository contains the corpus for MoMentS
+This repository contains a sample of the MoMentS corpus for reviewing purposes.